dougfaust/WWU_Math341/03_python_assignment.md

 This assignment will involve using the pandas module for data exploration and manipulation in python.

 First, make sure that pandas is installed in your environment.

 ### Problem 1:
-Load the `` csv file located here by passing the url as your function argument.
+Load the `2023_nhl_stats.csv` csv file located in the `data` directory of the [class GitHub repo](https://github.com/dougfaust/WWU_Math341) by passing the url as your function argument.

 For some of these problems, we don't care about the position Left Wing (`LW`) or Right Wing (`RW`) separately, so make a new column in the DataFrame called `Position_type` so that both of those position categories are